graphql-python/graphql-core/README.md

 replication of the complete test suite of GraphQL.js, making sure this port is reliable and compatible with GraphQL.js.

+Note that for various reasons, GraphQL-core does not use SemVer like GraphQL.js.
+Increases in the major version of GraphQL.js are reflected in the minor version of GraphQL-core instead.
+This means there can be breaking changes in the API when the minor version changes, and only patch releases are fully backward compatible.
+Therefore, we recommend something like `=~ 3.1.0` as version specifier when including GraphQL-core as a dependency.

 ## Documentation